pactflow/docs.pactflow.io/website/docs/docs/bi-directional-contract-testing/contracts/oas.md

 - `content`

-  The base64 encoded contents of the OAS
+  The base64 encoded contents of the OAS, where the base64 encoding follows RFC 4648 standard (no spaces or newlines).

 - `contractType`